Standards and best practices

 Working groups are formed from within INCF Special Interest Groups (SIGs) or independently to accomplish a specific mission or task with designated deliverables, milestones, and timeframes based on the INCF standards and best practices development processes.
 Proposals to form a Working Group must be made to the CTSI by an INCF Node.

 The process is managed by the INCF Secretariat and an SBP subcommittee appointed by the CTSI.
 Proposals can be submitted by a community member in one of the INCF Governing or Associate Nodes, but can originate from any community member.
 A key step in the endorsement process is a review by the public.
 Final proposals are reviewed for endorsement by the CTSI.
 Endorsed standards and best practices are made available on incf.org and promoted to the community, to journals, and to funders through INCF outreach efforts.
+A full description of the vetting and endorsement process can be found here.

 For questions regarding SIGs, working groups, or how to get in touch with a Node representative with the purpose of proposing an SBP, contact Malin Sandström.